“Fear is the main source of superstition, and one of the main sources of cruelty. To conquer fear is the beginning of wisdom.”

 One evening, they were sitting there talking together.
 In his hand, Ajan was holding a propane burner which they used for cooking.
 This is shaped like a little bottle, with a pipe on the end, out of which there is usually a flame used to heat a stove.
 It looks something like this:

-In this case, something went wrong (it’s not clear exactly what), the container split at one end and fire began to shoot from near the mouth of the bottle itself, not from the end of the pipe, and Ajan’s hand caught fire.
+In this case, something went wrong, the container split at one end and fire began to shoot from near the mouth of the bottle itself, not from the end of the pipe, and Ajan’s hand caught fire.
 Suddenly he was holding a bomb.

 If this were a story of any normal person, it’s very easy to imagine what would happen next: screaming, panic, propane bomb flung from the hand, and resulting catastrophe after that as fire spills out and other things catch; the basement starts to burn, the rafters overhead to break, and the two men either perish there, or escape with everything destroyed.